 In the past, HubSpot’s pricing model was often a sizable investment for companies, and in many cases was outright cost prohibitive – especially for small businesses or businesses with a huge database and relatively low lead value.

-The good news is that for 2019 HubSpot has redesigned its whole pricing structure to a Freemium model with very modest paid entry points for Starter versions of its Sales, Marketing, and Service products.
+The good news is that HubSpot has redesigned its whole pricing structure to a Freemium model with very modest paid entry points for Starter versions of its Sales, Marketing, and Service products.

 Fortunately, if you’re considering purchasing one of HubSpot’s Pro or Enterprise products, there are a bunch of tips and tricks on how you can save money.

 (Savings $3,000 – $6,000 One Time)

 HubSpot charges a mandatory one time onboarding fee for its Pro and Enterprise marketing plans.
 So right out of the gate, you’re looking at $3,000 for Pro and $6,000 for Enterprise.

 The HubSpot onboarding program gives companies access to scheduled calls with an account manager who will basically help your team through a guided DIY onboarding process over the first several months.
 The idea is to get you a basic understanding of strategy and software – the very minimum of what you need to have a successful experience with HubSpot.
 And it’s important to keep in mind that it is still a do-it-yourself process – they don’t do it for you.